Apprentice-doa/NPFL-Seasonal-Data-Analytics/README.md

    + League Standings

 ## Data Storytelling
-Check out my Medium Aritcle on the Insights gotten from my analysis.
+Check out my Medium Aritcle on the Insights gotten from my analysis: [NPFL Analytics Insights](https://medium.com/@quantumreports/exploratory-data-analyses-npfls-teams-and-standings-fa0a513f02dd)

 ## Data Publishing
 The data was published from the PowerBI environment and a link was generated for others to view and interact with the dashboard.